Thank You for Making Things Run Smoothly

-Friday, July 28th is SysAdmins Day, but here at PagerDuty we’re celebrating all week by discounting PagerDuty University for everyone.
-Register by July 28th and you can get 30% off PagerDuty University.
+Friday, July 27 is Sysadmin Day, but here at PagerDuty we’re celebrating this week by discounting PagerDuty University for everyone.
+Register by July 30 and you can get 30% off registration for PagerDuty University!

 For the last 10+ years of my career, I have always been someone behind the scenes trying to make things better.
 I have been a HelpDesk Technician, Systems Administrator, a Database Administrator, a Backend Software Engineer, a Manager of Operations, a Director of Infrastructure, and many other jobs in between.
 These are all roles that are rarely glamorized (there are few movies that can accurately capture what a DBA does daily) and sometimes, unfortunately, are treated with mindsets like this: